 If You Get Into An Accident

-If you get into an accident while lane-splitting or are hit by a motorcyclist seek medical aid, then it’s a good idea to speak to an attorney.
+If you get into an accident while lane-splitting or are hit by a motorcyclist seek medical aid, then it’s a good idea to speak to a Los Angeles motorcycle accident attorney.
 California is a comparative fault state, which means that the victims pay only for their fault.
 With the guidelines around lane-splitting still being worked on, the cases fall into a legal gray area for now.
 An attorney can guide you through the legal process and explain how your case is different from others.
 Feel free to review our motorcycle accident FAQ to better understand the unique complexities of the law around motorcycles.